Type: Chicken Keeping

 We've kept hens for 9 years now and we've had our ups and downs, and learnt that some problems just aren't covered in text books!
 This is why we started running our chicken keeping courses, primarily to provide a friendly intro and practical advice.
 We keep it informal so you can ask your own questions.
 They have been so popular, we often get past course attendees email us when they get their own hens and also when they have further queries.
 Chicken keeping has grown massively in this area and I hope to pass on our knowledge through our courses so other people can have as much satisfaction as we do and avoid any potential problems.

-Our 2 and a half hour courses include refreshments and additional printed notes, which include useful contacts and a hen shopping list!
+Our 3 hour courses include refreshments and additional printed notes, which include useful contacts and a hen shopping list!
 Free range eggs are sometimes available to buy; please ask on the day.
 Hope thats everything covered, but if you have any further questions, please feel free to contact us.
 More chicken information is available on my blog website or you can like my Facebook Page and get regular updates!